pymupdf/PyMuPDF/docs/page.rst

       :arg str text: the text.
 May contain any Latin characters.
       :arg float fontsize: the font size.
 Default is 12.
       :arg str fontname: the font name.
 Default is "Helv".
 Accepted alternatives are "Cour", "TiRo", "ZaDb" and "Symb".
 The name may be abbreviated to the first two characters, like "Co" for "Cour".
 Lower case is also accepted.
+Since MuPDF v1.16, **bold or italic** variants of the fonts are **no longer accepted**.
+A user-contributed script provides a circumvention for this restriction -- see section *Using Buttons and JavaScript* in chapter :ref:`FAQ`.
       :arg sequence,float text_color: *(new in version 1.16.0)* the text color.
 Default is black.

       :arg sequence,float fill_color: *(new in version 1.16.0)* the fill color.
 Default is white.